bdb-opensource/soldr/README.md

               /ProjectB (depends on ProjectA from SolutionA)
               /Components/SolutionA/ProjectA.dll

-### Building soldr

-Clone:

-    git clone git@github.com:bdb-opensource/soldr.git

-Build (requires .NET 4.0 and Visual Studio to be installed):

-    cd soldr
-    build.cmd

-or, open `Soldr.sln` in Visual Studio and build it.

 ### Basic usage

 Here's how to generate an MSBuild file that includes all inter-.sln dependencies.